scalverson/TravelMap/README.md

 Application for building a per-user log of world-wide locations and displaying the locations on a map with metadata or in a table.

 ## Dependencies
-Built with Python 3.7 and requires the following packages:
+Built with Python 3.8 and requires the following packages:

-* PyQt5
+* PyQt6
 * Folium
 * geopy
 * numpy
+* pandas